NASA Honors Hero Katherine Johnson By Renaming Facility For The ‘Hidden Figure’

 For decades, the legacy of aerospace technologist Katherine Johnson went unseen, leaving a gap in one of the most historic events in the United States.

-Now, Johnson will be honored by the National Aeronautics and Space Administration (NASA), the very same company she made her heroic contribution.
-CNN reported that The Independent Verification and Validation Facility has renamed the Katherine Johnson Independent Verification and Validation Facility, (IV&V Facility).
+Now, Johnson will be honored by the National Aeronautics and Space Administration (NASA), the very same organization where she made her heroic contribution.
+CNN reported that the Independent Verification and Validation Facility has been renamed the Katherine Johnson Independent Verification and Validation Facility (IV&V Facility).

 “The facility’s program contributes to the safety and success of NASA’s highest-profile missions by assuring that mission software performs correctly,” the space agency said in a statement.